Gerald Cauthen. Published in the SF Examiner (6/28/2018)

-1.)
-Instead of adding costs, the focus should be on cutting costs.
+1) Instead of adding costs, the focus should be on cutting costs.

-o The ill-considered move to add $300 to $400 million to the cost of the project to “protect” Second Street from cut-and-cover construction by should be relegated to the “Transportation Stupidities Hall of Fame”.
-The subway connection between 4th & King and the new Transbay Transit Center (TTC) should be tunneled where appropriate and excavated from the surface where appropriate.
-With good engineering this can be done without undue interference with either Second Street or Howard Street.
+o The ill-considered move to add $300 million to $400 million to the cost to “protect” Second Street from cut-and-cover construction should be relegated to the Transportation Stupidities Hall of Fame.
+The subway connection between Fourth and King streets and the new Transbay Transit Center (TTC) should be tunneled where appropriate and excavated from the surface where appropriate.
+With good engineering, this can be done without undue interference to either Second or Howard street .

-2. RAB planning should not interfere with or delay DTX planning and design.
+2) RAB planning should not interfere with or delay DTX planning and design.

-o The RAB planners want to spend another $3 billion to relocate the existing surface tracks under I-280 to a new subway under Pennsylvania Street.
+o The RAB planners want to spend another $3 billion plus to relocate the existing surface tracks under I-280 to a new subway under Pennsylvania Street.
 Until these funds become available, the Caltrain trackage under the I-280 freeway should remain at grade.
-This means either keeping the existing 16th Street/Caltrain grade crossing or placing 16th street under the main line tracks.
-RAB’s blind aversion to an attractively designed 16th Street underpass notwithstanding .
+This means either keeping the existing 16th Street/Caltrain grade crossing, or placing 16th Street under the main line tracks, RAB’s blind aversion to an attractively designed 16th Street underpass notwithstanding .